magicweaver78/Cloudflare-DDNS-Universal-NIX-Updater/README.md

   * [insistant-afk](https://github.com/insistent-afk/cloudflare-ddns-for-synology) for use in the Synology DSM environment

 ## How-to:
-While the script _should_ run in any *NIX like environment with the required binaries available, however for ASUSWRT-Merlin and Synology DSM users there are some customisations you can do to take advantage of internal automations.
+While the script _should_ run in any *NIX like environment with the required binaries available, however for ASUSWRT-Merlin and Synology DSM users there are some specialised customisations you can do to take advantage of internal automations.

 You can jump directly to the [ASUSWRT-Merlin](#ASUSWRT-Merlin_HowTo) or [Synology DSM](#SynologyDSM_HowTo) section or just keep reading